 For the online Personal Finance Decathlon, a 30 question test will be taken with a time limit of 35 minutes.
 A maximum of 300 points can be scored.

 At the state competition, students will complete a case study with 1.5 hours to prepare, followed by an 8-10 minute presentation.

 At the national competition, student will complete a case study with 2 hours to prepare, follwed by a presentation.

 When will I know whether my students have qualified for the State Competition?

 The Online Decathlon runs until Monday, March 23, 2020.
 By the end of the following week, you will be notified if your team has qualified for the State-wide Competition.
 The qualifiers will also be posted on all MCEE Social Media Platforms.

 What can we expect from the State Competition?

-On April 17th, the state championship will run from roughly 8:00 AM to 2:15 PM.
+On April TBD, 2021, the state championship will run from roughly 8:00 AM to 2:15 PM.
 Breakfast will be provided during registration, and lunch will be provided after the first round of presentations.
-The day will end with an optional tour of the Federal Reserve Bank.